minhashemi/Mine-Sweeper/README.md

 ## Video Demo:
 https://youtu.be/ppbeVFmIp8U
 ## About:
-The Project is developed by Amin Hashemi (@minhashemi) CS50P, Spring 2021
+The Project was developed under super vision of Prof. Alireza Aghamohammadi by Amin Hashemi (@minhashemi)

+CS50P, Spring 2021

 ## Description: